-From the wiki: “On 10 October, Joseph Le Brix and aviator Dieudonné Costes left Paris in the Breguet 19 G.R.
+From the wiki: “On 10 October, Lt.
+Cmdr.
+Joseph Le Brix and the French aviator Dieudonné Costes left Paris in the Breguet 19 G.R.
 Nungesser-Coli to attempt a trip around the world, with Costes as pilot and Le Brix as copilot and navigator.
 Their first leg was a flight to Saint Louis, Senegal, where they landed on 11 October.
 The second leg was the world’s first aerial crossing of the South Atlantic Ocean, flying from Saint-Louis to Port Natal, Brazil, on 14–15 October.
 The two men then visited every country in South America before flying north across Panama and Mexico to the United States, reaching Washington, D.C., on 6 February 1928.
 By this time, their friendship had broken down, to the point that they almost had a fistfight during a reception hosted by the French ambassador in Washington.

 “In 1931, Le Brix, chief pilot Marcel Doret, and mechanic René Mesmin attempted the first non-stop flight between Paris and Tokyo.
 Taking off from Paris–Le Bourget Airport on 12 July 1931, they made it to the vicinity of Lake Baikal in Siberia beofre the aircraft’s engine iced up.
 Le Brix and Mesmin parachuted to safety, and Doret crash-landed the plane into the treetops of a Siberian forest.
 All three men survived unharmed.”